JL-14/winter-survival/README.md

 - In developing the idea and concept, I consulted "The Children of Ash and Elm -A History of the Vikings" by Neil Price, published in 2022 by Penguin Books, and the Heimskringla -Snorre's sagas of the Viking kings, the version consulted was published in Norwegian in 1998 by Gyldendal Publishers.

 - Inspiration for the use of a fixed background image came from the Code Institute's 'Love Running' project.

-+ #### Media

-- The background image on the website was downloaded from [iStock](https://www.istockphoto.com/).

-- The animated gif images were published by http://www.animated-gifs.fr/.
-(The site is currently unavailable.)
-- The animated gif of the correct answer Viking (thumbs up) is from https://waterford.fyi/.

-- The images of the Viking Kings were from:
-* Rollo of Normandy: Anonymous, historical image available on Wikipedia.
-* Olav Haraldsson: By Rabax63 -CC BY-SA 4.0, image available on https://www.warhistoryonline.com/.
-* Leif Erikson: available on WikiMedia Commons, https://commons.wikimedia.org/wiki/File:Leif_Erikson_Discovers_America_Hans_Dahl.jpg.
-* Harald Hardrada: public domain, via Wikimedia Commons.
-* Canute the Great: image from https://vikinghistorytales.blogspot.com/.

 + #### Tools